swiftlang/swift/lib/Syntax/README.md

 At any point in the building process, you can call `build()` and get a reasonably formed Syntax node (i.e. with no raw `nullptr`s) using what you've provided to the builder so far.
 Anything that you haven't supplied is marked as *missing*.
-This is essentially what the parser does, so looking forward to future adoption the builders are designed with the parser in mind, with the hope that we can better specify recovery behavior and incremental (re-)parsing.
+This is essentially what the parser does, so—looking forward to future adoption—the builders are designed with the parser in mind, with the hope that we can better specify recovery behavior and incremental (re-)parsing.

 **Example**